 Tram Procurement Program

-- redevelopment of the Preston Workshop and Southbank Depot, where the new trams will be stored and maintained;
+- redeveloping the Preston Workshop and Southbank Depot, where the new trams will be stored and maintained; and

 - power upgrades and accessibility improvements to other low-floor tram routes.

 Fifty new E-Class low-floor trams are being delivered to Melbourne's tram network by 2018.
 There are already 13 new E-Class trams operating on Route 96.

 The new E-Class trams are being designed, constructed and maintained by Dandenong based company Bombardier, creating about 500 local jobs.